23 passengers removed from cruise ship after brawls

 "Five of them surrounded my husband," she said.
 "And unfortunately my children witnessed it and they're scared.
 We've been told to watch our backs by this group.
 We're scared to go anywhere on the ship."

-The remaining passengers disembarked Saturday in Melbourne after a 10-day cruise in the South Pacific, Carnival said.
-CNN affiliate Seven Network said the ship carried 2,100 passengers.
+The remaining passengers disembarked Saturday in Melbourne.
+According to the cruise line's website, the ship is able to accommodate 2,100 passengers.

-One passenger, Cindy Buglisi, told Seven Network the situation was "horrifying, like people screaming, running around, throwing glasses, everything -- like nightmare."
+One passenger, Cindy Buglisi, told the Seven Network the situation was "horrifying, like people screaming, running around, throwing glasses, everything -- like nightmare."

 Another, Jarrah Boliltho, said, "They (members of the family group) were roaming the decks just looking to pick on any Aussie they could find."

 Some of the passengers told Seven Network they wanted full refunds from the cruise line.
+According to Cruise Mapper website, tickets for the cruise cost passengers at least $800 (AU$999).

 Carnival said it would offer a 25% discount to these passengers on future cruises as a goodwill gesture.

-"We have a zero tolerance approach to excessive behavior that affects other guests," the Carnival statement said.
-"We sincerely regret that the unruly conduct and actions of the passengers removed from the ship may have prevented other guests from fully enjoying their cruise."
+"We sincerely regret that the unruly conduct and actions of the passengers removed from the ship may have prevented other guests from fully enjoying their cruise," the Carnival statement said.